Cauldron cooking is currently experiencing a true renaissance. This revival is not a nostalgic or folkloric phenomenon.

 Some preparations can, of course, simmer longer.

-4. "It's not a beginner-friendly cooking method"
+4. "This is not a beginner-friendly cooking method"

-Can I do it?
+Will I be able to do it?

 The answer is yes.

-Cauldron cooking is particularly suitable for learning:
+Cauldron cooking is particularly well-suited for learning:

 • simple and educational recipes